cptbtptp01/face-recognition-app/README.md

-# Face Detection Web App
+# Face Recognition App

-This is a web application to perform real-time face detection and analysis on both video streams (from the user's webcam) and static images.
+This is a web application to perform real-time face detection and analysis on both video streams (from the user's webcam) and image uploads.

 ## Key Features: